-The Park District Plan is a

-comprehensive strategic master plan that identifies the overall goals and objectives for the District's parks to be implemented over a period of time.
-The plan balances programs and facilities identified through extensive community and stakeholder engagement and an analysis of the District's immediate and long-term needs and goals.
-The plan follows the overarching principles of diversity and inclusion, integrated ecology and sustainability, community building, accessibility, comfort and safety to create a comprehensive plan for future implementation.
+The Park District Plan is a strategic plan for the district that was developed to balance programs and amenities identified through extensive community engagement and analysis of immediate and longterm needs and goals of the neighbourhood.
+The plan follows the overarching principles of diversity and inclusivity, integrated ecology and sustainability, community building, accessibility, comfort and safety to establish a comprehensive plan for future implementation.